mrs-brubotics/documentation_brubotics/source/Encoder_Validation.rst

 The code begin by defining all the variables and the correct pin used to read informations from the two encoders.
-It will not be commented more as it is a common procedure in Arduino codes.
+It will not be commented more as it is a common procedure in Arduino codes for reading and converting values coming from encoders.

+Before trusting the data, one must also add the offset to the calculated values of each encoders.
+This can be done by measuring the angle when the load is vertical and then use this value as the ofset.

 Communication with ROS
 ----------------------